FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/rpbft.md

   If the current block height is' blockNum 'and the effective block height of' epoch _ block _ num 'is' enableNum ', the consensus period is:
   `rotatingRound = (blockNumber - enableNum) / epoch_block_num`

-**Determine the starting node index of the consensus member.**: 'N 'is the total number of consensus nodes, indexed from'(rotatingRound * epoch_block_num) % N 'to'(rotatingRound * epoch_block_num + epoch_sealer_num) Nodes between% N 'belong to consensus member nodes
+**Determine the starting node index of the consensus member**: 'N 'is the total number of consensus nodes, indexed from'(rotatingRound * epoch_block_num) % N 'to'(rotatingRound * epoch_block_num + epoch_sealer_num) Nodes between% N 'belong to consensus member nodes

 ### Analysis of rPBFT Algorithm

-- Network Complexity: O(epoch_sealer_num * epoch_sealer_num), regardless of node size, and is more scalable than the PBFT consensus algorithm
+- Network complexity: O(epoch_sealer_num * epoch_sealer_num), regardless of node size, and is more scalable than the PBFT consensus algorithm
-- Performance: can be confirmed in seconds, and because the complexity of the algorithm is independent of the number of nodes, the performance attenuation is much less than PBFT
+-Performance: It can be confirmed in seconds, and because the complexity of the algorithm has nothing to do with the number of nodes, the performance attenuation is much smaller than PBFT
-- Consistency and availability requirements: at least two-thirds of the consensus member nodes need to work properly before the system can reach a normal consensus.
+- Consistency and availability requirements: at least two-thirds of the consensus member nodes need to work properly before the system can reach a normal consensus
-- Security: The VRF algorithm will be introduced in the future to randomly and privately replace consensus members to enhance the security of consensus algorithms.
+- Security: The VRF algorithm will be introduced in the future to randomly and privately replace consensus members to enhance the security of consensus algorithms

 ## rPBFT Network Optimization